- Medford Lakes Colony

-As the health and well being of our community is our top priority, all town events have been postponed or canceled until further notice to preserve social distancing.
-The Colony office is also closed for foot traffic until April 20th to avoid contamination and preserve social distancing.
+Update 4/1: As the health and safety of our community is our utmost priority, we have closed all Colony property until further notice.
+This decision is in direct accordance with Governor Murphy's Emergency Declaration and includes all buildings, parks, fields, courts, playgrounds and beaches.
+All town events have also been postponed or canceled until further notice to preserve social distancing.
+Additionally, the Colony office is closed for foot traffic until April 20th to avoid contamination and preserve social distancing.
+We appreciate your cooperation.

 In keeping up-to-date with CDC recommendations and Governor Murphy's Emergency Declaration, the Colony and Medford Lakes Borough have issued several guidelines to keep our community safe.